Weinstein found guilty of sexual assault, rape, in victory for #MeToo movement

 Weinstein still faces sexual assault charges in California, which were announced just hours after his New York trial began on Jan.
 6. Dozens of women have also filed civil lawsuits against him.

-More than 80 women, including famous actresses, had accused him of sexual misconduct stretching back decades.
-He had denied the accusations and said any sexual encounters were consensual.
+More than 80 women, including famous actresses, accused Weinstein of sexual misconduct stretching back decades.
+He denied the accusations and said any sexual encounters were consensual.

 Manhattan District Attorney Cyrus Vance said at a news conference: “It’s a new day because Weinstein has finally been held accountable.”
 He praised the jurors.
 “Your verdict turned a page in our criminal justice system.